Ehattesaht First Nation: Geography

 The Ehattesaht First Nations mostly covers the Esperanza Inlet, Zeballos Inlet, and Espinosa Inlet in which these communities would most live within these villages.
 A predominant village in this band would be maḥtiʕas, recognized as Queen's Cove, which would stand for "small village with houses" in their indigenous language.

 History

 Around the late 1700s would be when they first had colonial contact.
-The Nuu-chah-nulth First Nation, including of the Ehattesaht, refer to the European explorers as mamałn̓i which essentially translates to "boat people".
+The Nuu-chah-nulth First Nation, including the Ehattesaht, refer to the European explorers as mamałn̓i which essentially translates to "boat people".
 Most of their first encounters are recorded in the journal of John R. Jewitt, who would describe the indigenous members as " local savages".
 There are accounts from the Elders that speak about the raping and pillaging that occurred and the taking of their resources, which were mostly trees.

 Similar to several other First Nations in Canada, they were forced to reserves and assimilate into the white, Christian culture that was dominant in Canadian society.
 As part of a federal program, many of the students would attend residential schools that would contribute of teaching the next generation to assimilate.